boxpet/circuitpython_network_tests/README.rst

     OK

     Code done running.

-    Press any key to enter the REPL.
-Use CTRL-D to reload.
-    Pretending to deep sleep until alarm, CTRL-C or file write.
-    Woken up by alarm.
+    soft reboot

     Auto-reload is on.
 Simply save files over USB to run them or enter REPL to disable. code.py output:

 You'll have one of these for each test file.
-It sleeps after each one, to reset the memory and radio
+It reloads after each one, to reset the memory and radio

-for the tests in `test_tcp_server.py` and `test_udp_server`, check out the test file, you will need to send a message to it for it to pass.
+for the tests in `test_tcp_server.py` and `test_udp_server`, you will need file code from the helpers folder. you will need to send a message to it for it to pass.

 The final outpul will be something like: